MuditGoyal3156/STM32F446RE-Driver-Layer/README.md

 Debugger: ST-Link

-Logic Analyzer used for SPI verification
+Logic Analyzer used for verification

 📌 Notes